galette/galettedoc/source/plugins/events.rst

 Events
 ------

 Events are the main goal of the plugin.
-You can define several informations, like a name, begin and ending dates, location, ...
+You can define several information, like a name, begin and ending dates, location, ...

 .. image:: ../_styles/static/images/plugin-events/new_event.png
    :scale: 50%
    :align: center

 Name, begin date and town are mandatory.
-All other informations are entirely optionnal.
+All other information are entirely optional.

 Events that are not linked to a group will be available for all members.
 If a group is set, only members and managers of this group will have access.